HackerRank

 HackerRank is a technology company that offers competitive programming services where computer programmers compete by writing programs according to provided specifications.
 HackerRank's programming challenges can be solved in multiple programming languages, and these challenges are sorted into different computer science fields.

-Programmers ares automatically scored and ranked globally based on their performance in these challenges.
+Programmers are automatically scored and ranked globally based on their performance in these challenges.
 In addition to individual coding challenges, HackerRank also hosts contests where users compete on the same programming challenges during a set period of time and are then ranked at the conclusion of the event.
 These challenges are a form of gamification.
 The consumer side of their website is free for coders to use.

 History

 HackerRank was founded as InterviewStreet Inc. by two NIT Trichy alumni, Vivek Ravisankar and Hari Karunanidhi.
 HackerRank is a Y Combinator-backed company, and was the first Indian company accepted into Y Combinator.
 They also participated in TechCrunch Disrupt in 2012.

 In July 2015, HackerRank received $7.5 million funding from Japanese firm Recruit Holdings’ HR technology fund.
 On February 13, 2018 HackerRank announced it had raised $30 million in Series C funding, led by JMI Equity.

 In December 2019, HackerRank acquired Mimir, a cloud-based service that provides tools for teaching computer science courses.
 Mimir is used by Google and some universities including Michigan State, UCLA, Oregon State and Purdue.
 Mimir is HackerRank’s first acquisition.